-Salmon oil is a specific fish oil source often marketed for pet skin and coat support, while broader dog fish oil products may use mixed marine sources or concentrated omega-3 blends.
+Salmon oil is a specific fish oil source often marketed for pet skin and coat support, while broader dog fish oil products may use mixed marine sources or concentrated Omega-3 blends.

 Decision table